- Solicitors For Business

 Orthopaedic Negligence Case Studies

-If you are looking for information on how JMW can help you to make a claim yourself you can go directly to our orthopaedic negligence claims page here.
+Read our case studies outlining how we have helped past clients who have suffered Orthopaedic clinical negligence.
+If you are looking for information on how JMW can help you to make a claim yourself, you can go directly to our Orthopaedic negligence claims page.

 Nineteen-year-old Hayley will require hip replacements when she is in her 40s after a hip injury sustained when she fell from her horse was not picked up.
 Sally Leonards, a partner in the JMW medical negligence team, secured Hayley £120,000 in compensation.